act-rules/act-rules.github.io/_rules/form-field-label-is-descriptive-87e6e4.md

 #### Inapplicable Example 2

-The `label` element is associated with an HTML element that does not have a form field semantic role.
+The outcome of [Form field visual label is descriptive](https://act-rules.github.io/rules/1cd4da) is "inapplicable", the outcome of [Form field accessible name is descriptive](https://act-rules.github.io/rules/e0ca31) is "inapplicable".

 ```html
 <label for="fname">First name:</label>